adrian154/blog/public/blogposts/mob-spawning/blogpost.md

 The Y-level must be below 64.
 The light level must be below 4, except around Halloween (Oct 20 - Nov 3), when the light level  must be below 7.
 The chance of a spawn attempt failing increases linearly.

-### Blaze

-No additional conditions.

 ### Monsters

+*This includes cave spiders, creepers, endermen, skeletons, spiders, witches, wither skeletons, zombies, and zombie villagers.*

 Each additional sky light level adds a $\frac{1}{32}$ chance of failure.
 In the Overworld and End, the block light level must be zero.
-In the Nether, the light level must be less than 11.
+(TODO: Figure out the Nether stuff)

 ### Animals

+*This includes chickens, cows,donkeys, horses, llamas, mules, pigs, and sheep.*

 The block below the position must be a grass block and the light level must be above 8.